Grandt/PHPZip/README.md

 NOTE2: THe Zip and ZipStream classes support UTF-8 in file paths and file comments, and will autodetect UTF-8 strings to that end, however it is up to the user to ensure that other Multibyte chracter sets aren't sent to the class.

 TODO:
-* Add compression level (at least "compress or store") to ZipStream, and to the Large file option on Zip.php
 * Documentation, no one reads it, but everyone complains if it is missing.
 * Better examples to fully cover the capabilities of the Zip classes.
 * more TODO's.